There were five key landowners: Bluemantle, Network Rail, Homes England, Bolton Council and HKR Ltd.

 The bulk of the Horwich Loco Works site itself has been assessed as possessing no greater contamination than the average brownfield site.
 The Ashworths asbestos tip is located to the south east of the Loco Works, and consequently the link road route was specifically altered to avoid it and ensure it is not disturbed.

-A number of visits have already been carried out to test the land for contamination, and it will continue to be monitored throughout the development of Rivington Chase by the independent consultant, Bolton Council, and the Environment Agency.
+Site remediation will continue to be monitored throughout the development of Rivington Chase by Bolton Council and the Environment Agency.
 If any contaminated land is encountered during development, then the relevant authorities will deal it with in the safest and most effective ways possible.
 All site visits so far have concluded that the construction methodology to be used poses no specific risks.

 It is common for schemes as large as Rivington Chase to be constructed on a phased basis and the outline planning approval from Bolton Council in 2015 envisaged this.
 A Phasing Strategy has been agreed with Bolton Council and further details of the phases of development can be found here.

-The link road through Rivington Chase was given planning approval in August 2019, and will provide much-needed relief by moving traffic off Chorley New Road and provide links to Middlebrook Retail Park, Horwich railway station, and the M61.
+The link road through Rivington Chase was given planning approval in August 2019, and provides much-needed relief by moving traffic off Chorley New Road and provide links to Middlebrook Retail Park, Horwich railway station, and the M61.

 The link road is critical to the completion of the Rivington Chase development, and the housing, retail, business, and leisure facilities it offers.
 The road will unlock the development, and integrate it into the surrounding infrastructure, providing links to Middlebrook Retail Park, Horwich railway station, and the M61.
 The road will significantly reduce traffic and congestion in and around Horwich – particularly on Chorley New Road.
 The road will provide better access for prospective developers, encouraging them to build on the Rivington Chase site.